daormar/debasher/doc/design_doc_resident.md

   after a relaunch, which covers any long replay; and a read-only `replaying` flag, so that a module can skip what only matters live, such as the delay of a self-loop.
+- **Progress in the heartbeat.** A node whose brain thread is alive but blocked is not detected (see "Stuck but alive" in the Contract's limits): the heartbeat says that its threads are alive, not that they make progress.
+  A counter of the items the brain thread has processed, sent with each heartbeat, would let the `Supervisor` notice a node whose counter does not move.
+Telling that apart from a healthy node needs care: a node with nothing to process makes no progress either, and a long `process_data` call is not a failure (the Introduction asks for no false positives when a process is busy).
+Not designed.
+- **Supervising the `Supervisor`.** If the `Supervisor` dies, the nodes keep running, but nobody relaunches a crashed node until the `Supervisor` is relaunched by hand (see the Contract's failure model).
+It could be watched and relaunched by a process outside the program, or by the nodes through a heartbeat of its own; either way, what watches it is not watched in turn.
+  Not designed.
+- **A signal from a reader that stops for good.** `CLOSE` goes only from a writer to its readers, so a writer cannot tell a reader that stopped for good from one that crashed and will be relaunched (see "The reader-dies direction"): it keeps queueing for it until `OUT_BACKLOG_FAIL_BYTES` stops it with an error.
+A signal in the other direction, symmetric to `CLOSE`, would let the writer stop sending on that port instead.
+A channel is one FIFO, one way, so the signal needs a way back from the reader to the writer, which the program does not have today.
+Not designed.
 - **Outputs that leave `process_data` as a result, not as calls to `send_data`.** Today a module calls `send_data` from inside `process_data`, at any moment of the call and any number of times.
 The alternative is that